allegro/bigflow/docs/project_setup_and_build.md

 `<major>.<minor>.<patch>`

-If BigFlow finds a tag on the current commit, it uses it as a current project version.
+If BigFlow finds a tag on a current commit, it uses it as a current project version.
 If there are commits after the last tag, it creates a snapshot version with the following scheme:

 `<major>.<minor>.<patch><snapshot_id>`